Naderschah/Stellarium_scripts/README.md

+On Ubuntu 22.04 with a self compiled, I dont really understand whyt but there is an install in usr, ~/.stellarium, and in Downloads.
+The only easily usable path was in Downloads for some reason.
+Its important that this gets figured out for windows and recorded.

 This is dedicated to script snippets and presentation script for a mobile planetarium utilizing a fish eye lens and a large beamer.

 messing_about.js --> contains random code snippets with comments for what they do, should include all script snippets (and more) found in this repository